Updated October 16, 2020

 The IRS’ Get My Payment tool allows people to check the status of their payment distribution.
 Users can look up the status of their payment, including the date when the payment is scheduled to be deposited or mailed.

 If someone recently filed taxes, the IRS may still be processing the return.
 The IRS doesn’t have a person’s direct deposit info if they owed federal taxes, didn’t get a refund, or had their refund mailed.
-People should use the Get My Payment tool by May 13 to add direct deposit details to get their payment sooner.
-After this date, the IRS will mail paper checks to people who already filed taxes.
+People should use the Get My Payment tool to add direct deposit details to get their payment sooner.
 If someone doesn’t have an account for direct deposit and cannot establish one, their payment will be mailed by check.

 All information on this site is provided for educational purposes only and does not constitute legal or tax advice.
 The Center on Budget & Policy Priorities is not liable for how you use this information.
 Please seek a tax professional for personal tax advice.